rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/staticJSObjects.md

 ## Validation Objects

-Validation object is used to validate the response received from the API.
+A Validation object is used to validate the response received from the API.
 It contains the following parameters:

 - method/event - Name of the API or event, which is used to extract the response object from the global list for content validation
-- validationJsonPath - Path to the value in the response that needs to be validated.
+- validationJsonPath - Path to the value in the response that needs to be validated
-- context - Represent the data that needs to be used to search for a specific object in the global list
+- context - Represents the data that needs to be used to search for a specific object in the global list
-- content - The Validation content object that holds the source of truth for the validation
+- content - The validation content object that holds the source of truth for the validation
 - expectingError - Determines whether we are performing result or error content validation

 ### How to Configure Validation Objects

 - Define a validation object in `cypress/fixtures/fireboltCalls/<fileName>.js`, where fileName can be any name.
-- Add the method or event name, validationJsonPath, context, content and expectingError parameters to the validation object. validationJsonPath, context, content, and expectingError are optional parameters.
-By default, they are set to below values:
+- Add the method or event name, validationJsonPath, context, content, and expectingError parameters to the validation object. validationJsonPath, context, content, and expectingError are optional parameters.
+By default, they are set to the below values:
   - validationJsonPath: "result"
   - context: {}
   - content: null
   - expectingError: false
 - `content` is the expected value used for validating against a Firebolt API response.
-Content can only be a string and below are the different types of adding the content:
+Content can only be a string, and below are the different types of adding the content:
   - Pass the expected value directly as a string, for example, "true" or "1234" etc.
-  - If want to do different kind of validations like regEx, decode etc. Define the validation object coneten as mentioned in [Supported Validation Types](./validations.md).
+  - If you want to do different kinds of validations like regEx, decode, etc., define the validation object content as mentioned in [Supported Validation Types](./validations.md).

 ### Example 1: